rweekly/rweekly.org/draft.md

 + [DataFramed Ep9: Data Science and Online Experiments at Etsy.](https://www.datacamp.com/community/podcast/data-science-experiments-etsy) Discover how data science and online experiments impact business and decision making at Etsy.
 [Hugo Bowne-Anderson's](https://twitter.com/hugobowne) interview with [@Emily Robinson](https://twitter.com/robinson_es).

++ [R-Podcast Episode 24: Yihui Xie Returns (rstudio::conf 2018)](https://r-podcast.org/episode/024-rstudioconf-yihui-xie/) Eric reconnects with the first-ever guest of the R-Podcast, RStudio software engineer Yihui Xie.
+In their conversation you’ll hear about Yihui’s journey since joining RStudio, his vision of how `blogdown` and `bookdown` could lead to a streamlined publishing worflow, and much more.

 ###  Resources